simon-ritchie/apysc/docs_src/source/animation_rotation_around_point.md

 # animation_rotation_around_point interface

-This page will explain the `animation_rotation_around_point` method interface.
+This page explains the `animation_rotation_around_point` method interface.

 ## What interface is this?

-The `animation_rotation_around_point` method interface will create an `ap.AnimationRotationAroundPoint` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate rotation around the given point of the instance.
+The `animation_rotation_around_point` method interface creates an `ap.AnimationRotationAroundPoint` instance.
+You can animate rotation around the given point of the instance with it.

-This interface exists on a `GraphicsBase` subclass (that has the `rotation_around_point` interface), such as the `Rectangle` or `Circle`.
+This interface exists on a `GraphicsBase` subclass, such as the `Rectangle` or `Circle`.

 ## Basic usage

 The `animation_rotation_around_point` method requires rotation and x and y coordinates arguments to animate.

-The following example will set the rotation animation around the x=100, y=100 coordinates (the bottom-right coordinates of the rectangle) from 0 to 90 degrees.
+The following example sets the rotation animation around the x=100, y=100 coordinates (the bottom-right coordinates of the rectangle) from 0 to 90 degrees.

 ```py
 # runnable